Füße mit Blüten - Zeolith entgiftet im Fußbad

 Answer:

-Trim nails regularly (including the corners!), gently shape them with a glass file, and push back cuticles, not cut them.
-This maintains nail health and prevents infections.
+Trim your nails regularly (including the corners!), gently shape them with a glass file, and only push back the cuticles, don't cut them.
+This will maintain healthy nails and prevent infections.

-❓ What to do if your feet are dry and cracked?
+❓ What to do about dry and cracked feet?

 Answer: